-If you’d prefer to buy meat that’s been certified for humane treatment — meaning an outside authority has audited the farm to make sure it follows certain animal husbandry practices — look for the labels below.
+If you’d prefer to buy meat that’s been certified for humane animal treatment — meaning an outside authority has visited the farm to make sure it follows certain animal husbandry practices — look for the labels below.

-Meat with these labels can be found at food co-ops, natural food stores, Whole Foods, and some supermarkets.
-Or visit these organizations’ websites to find out where their certified products are sold.
+Visit these organizations’ websites to find out where their products are sold.
 These organizations all have different animal welfare standards, so read on to compare!

 Meat, dairy and eggs that feature the Certified Humane label come from animals that were never housed in cages, crates or tie stalls.
-Animals are given space to exhibit their natural behaviors (such as perching and dustbathing for laying hens and rooting for pigs) and adequate shelter and resting areas.
+Animals are given space to engage in their natural behaviors (such as perching for laying hens and rooting for pigs).
 Certified Humane is one of only two humane certifiers that require certain slaughter practices.

 Certified Humane animals are not required to be pastured (though they might be), and not all Certified Humane poultry systems are free-range, meaning the birds don’t necessarily go outside.
 As stated on their website, “Welfare is more important to us than the farming system involved – and free-range does not automatically guarantee improved welfare… We [have] found that appropriately designed and well managed indoor systems can equally satisfy an animal’s key requirements.”
 Read more about their standards here.

-Adele Douglas launched Certified Humane in 2003, after working as a Congressional staffer and animal welfare lobbyist.
-The program’s parent organization, Humane Farm Animal Care, is a non-profit funded by grants and donations.
-Of the roughly 10 billion farm animals raised for meat in 2012, 76.8 million were raised under Certified Humane standards.
+Adele Douglas launched Certified Humane in 2003.
+The program’s parent organization, Humane Farm Animal Care, is a non-profit.
 Find Certified Humane products here.

 Animal Welfare Approved

-Meat, eggs, and dairy that feature the logo of Animal Welfare Approved come from animals that were raised primarily or completely outdoors, either on pasture or range.
-This is unique; other humane certifiers don’t have a pasture requirement (except for Steps 4 and 5 in the Global Animal Partnership (GAP) program).
+Meat, eggs, and dairy that feature the logo of Animal Welfare Approved come from animals raised primarily or completely outdoors, either on pasture or range.
+This is unique; other humane certifiers don’t have a pasture requirement (except for Steps 4 and 5 in the Global Animal Partnership-GAP program).
 For this reason, AWA is considered to be the most rigorous certification program for animal welfare.

 AWA also requires that no animals be kept in cages, crates or tie stalls.
-They must be allowed to exhibit natural behaviors.
-And breeds chosen for a farm must be well-suited to that farm’s weather conditions.
-AWA is one of only two humane certifiers that require certain slaughter practices.
+They must be allowed to engage in natural behaviors.
+And AWA is one of only two humane certifiers that require certain slaughter practices.
 Read more about their standards here.
 What makes AWA unique, in addition to the pasture requirement, is that it does not charge farmers for certification, and only family farms can participate.

 AWA is headed by Andrew Gunther, who writes and speaks on animal welfare issues.
-It is a program of the non-profit Animal Welfare Institute and was founded in 2006.
+It is now a program of the umbrella group A Greener World, which also offers grass-fed and non-GMO certifications.
 Find Animal Welfare Approved products here.

 Global Animal Partnership (GAP)

-The GAP program differs from the other humane certifiers in that it offers 5 different certification levels — or steps — at which a farm can be certified.
+The GAP program differs from other humane certifications because it offers 5 different certification levels — or “steps.”
 The higher steps (3, 4, and 5) mean that a farm provides a more natural and less stressful life for its animals.
-The lower steps (1 and 2) require a farm to provide better-than-standard conditions, but they are closer to industrial agricultural practices.
+The lower steps (1 and 2) require a farm to provide conditions that are closer to industrial agricultural practices.

 Generally speaking, if you want chicken, pork, or beef raised in a pasture-centered way, look for GAP products labeled Step 4 or Step 5.
-If you’re ok with chickens and pigs being raised indoors, or beef cattle being raised for 1/3 of their life off pasture/range, you can buy meat labeled at Step 1 or 2.
+If you’re ok with chickens and pigs being raised indoors, or beef cattle being raised for 1/3 of their life in feedlots, you can buy meat labeled at Step 1 or 2.
 Meat at Step 3 generally has some outdoor access (similar to “free range”).
-To understand the step differences, see the GAP website.
-(Standards for turkey are currently being developed, as are slaughter standards.)
+See the GAP website to better understand the step differences.

 Currently, you will only find GAP-labeled meat at Whole Foods.
-The program was initiated by Whole Foods around 2007, when the chain wanted to begin selling higher-welfare meat.
-Today, all the fresh meat at Whole Foods stores must be GAP rated, meaning there is no standard factory farmed meat for sale there.
-As for the GAP program, it is an independent non-profit that plans to eventually open up the 5-step system for use by other stores.
+The program was started by Whole Foods around 2007, when the chain wanted to sell higher-welfare meat.
+Today, all the fresh meat at Whole Foods stores must be GAP rated.
+Just keep in mind that there aren’t many producers who raise meat at Step 4 or Step 5; I have heard anecdotally that it is challenging to find meat at Steps 4 and 5 at Whole Foods.

 American Humane Certified